-Except where circumstances make it impossible to do so, before imposing any penalty, the Clerk of the Course and/or Stewards of the Meeting, a MSA Court of Appeal or MSA National Court of Appeal as the case may be, shall summon the parties concerned to appear before them.
-Such summons shall either be delivered personally or, in appropriate cases, by e-mail to the relevant e-mail address.
+Except where circumstances make it impossible to do so, before imposing any penalty, the Clerk of the Course and/or Stewards of the Meeting, a MSA Court of Appeal or MSA National Court of Appeal as the case may be, shall summon the parties concerned to appear before them (such appearance may take place in-person or via electronic means, as appropriate).
+Such summons shall either be delivered personally or, in appropriate cases, by electronic means to the relevant e-mail address or cell phone number.
 Every notice summoning an individual to a hearing shall state the capacity (e.g. defendant, witness, etc.) in which he/she is being required to attend.
 The procedure at any hearing by the Stewards of the Meeting acting as a court of first instance, shall be in accordance mutatis mutandis with GCR's relating to "hearing of protests".
 The procedure at any hearing of any appeal by a MSA Court of Appeal, or National Court of Appeal, shall be in accordance with Part "X" of the GCR's.